aws/redshift-test-drive/tools/ReplayAnalysis/README.md

 ## Preparation
 ### Prerequisites
-* Execute replay by adding the following parameters in replay.yaml
+* Execute replay (either using the [WorkloadReplicator](/core) or [NodeConfigCompare](/tools/NodeConfigCompare)) by adding the following parameters in `$REDSHIFT_TEST_DRIVE_ROOT/config/replay.yaml` (when executing Workload replicator) and overriding these values in bootstrap.sh in NodeConfigCompare.
     * analysis_iam_role
     * analysis_output
-* Pre-install Node js
+* Pre-install Node js (Minimum Node >= 14 required for React)

 ## Command
+### NOTE: Complete all the initial setup steps outlined in the Redshift-test-drive Readme before proceeding.
+Execute this from the root directory (within your clone of redshift-test-drive - this is aliased to `$REDSHIFT_TEST_DRIVE_ROOT`)
 ```
-make  replay_analysis
+cd $REDSHIFT_TEST_DRIVE_ROOT && make replay_analysis
 ```

 ## Output
-* Installs all the requiremnts required to launch the web app.
+* Installs all the requirements required to launch the web app.
 * Opens Web app which helps customer to choose multiple replays for comparison.

 ## User Interface of the Web App <br />